ThierryHFR/scangearmp2/README.md

 	of the scangearmp2 program to access to the scanners functionalities and implementing the sane functions.

-	It was done as a patch to have a minimun impact on the orginal scangearmp2 source code, but currently we choose to abandon this idea because it was difficult to make the releases and had not that much interrest for the developement.
+	It was done as a patch to have a minimum impact on the orginal scangearmp2 source code, but currently we choose to abandon this idea because it was difficult to make the releases and had not that much interest for the developement.

 	For ubuntu-based distributions: https://launchpad.net/~thierry-f/+archive/ubuntu/fork-michael-gruz
 	For debian-based distribution : https://github.com/Ordissimo/scangearmp2/releases/tag/4.12